 Learners also gain access to exclusive RACQ content through the app, including videos and explanations on driver skills and manoeuvres needed for their P-plate test.
 Young drivers who become Free2Go members can also access RACQ’s full range of discounts, benefits and competitions, including free or discounted Roadside Assistance for 16-19-year-olds.

-RACQ's new Learner Driver app is due for release mid-December 2018.
+RACQ's new Learner Driver app is due for release early 2019.

 Keys2drive is an Australian Government-funded program that provides one free driving lesson to learner licence holders who, together with their parent/supervisor, visit an accredited Keys2drive professional instructor.

 The free, 60-minute lesson introduces learners to the Keys2Drive learning approach ‘Find Your Own Way’.
 The remaining lesson time is dedicated to practical demonstrations of these skills while the learner is driving.

 Parents and supervisors will come away with the tools to help learner drivers set a good foundation for lifelong safe driving and may even help alleviate some of their own bad habits.